bevacqua/megamark/readme.markdown

 // <- '<strong>[START]fo[END]o</strong>'
 ```

 <sub>Also note that, as shown in the example above, when a marker can't be placed in the output exactly where you asked for, it'll be cleanly placed nearby.
-In the above example, the `[START]` marker would've been placed somewhere inside the `<strong>` tag, but just after the opening tag finishes was preferred.</sub>
+In the above example, the `[START]` marker would've been placed _"somewhere inside"_ the opening `<strong>` tag, but right after the opening tag finishes was preferred.</sub>

 # License